 During the long Age of Strife, when the first human galactic civilisation was torn apart by Warp storms and preyed upon by alien and daemonic horrors, on the red planet, technology meant life.
 Soon a cult of machine worship took hold.
 Mars was the first Forge World, and its fabricator-kings became the Mechanicum.

 When the Emperor first conquered Terra and initiated the Great Crusade, Mars was brought into the Imperium as a vassal state.
-In exchange for providing the ships, arms, and armour needed by the great warhosts of the Imperial Army and Legiones Astartes, Mars was offered control of the human technology it recovered.
+In exchange for providing the ships, arms, and armor needed by the great warhosts of the Imperial Army and Legiones Astartes, Mars was offered control of the human technology it recovered.

 This alliance was shattered during the Horus Heresy, as half of the Mechanicum was lured to the cause of the traitors by Chaos’ promises of forbidden, arcane technology.
 During this great cataclysm, treasure troves of knowledge and artifice were lost, annihilated in the fires of treachery, and even Mars itself became a boiling cauldron of internecine strife.